Terms and Conditions

 In the event of a breakdowns or disruption, November First will restore operations as soon as possible.
 To continuously ensure the best possible platform and service, November First will be entitled to make updates, improvements, and changes, which may occur with or without notice, and may affect November First's service.

-Scheduled interruptions will preferably be conducted between 23:00 and 05:00.
+Scheduled interruptions will preferably be conducted between 23:00 and 05:00 or during the weekend.
 Should it become necessary to suspend access to the Platform outside the specified time frame, it will be announced in advance, if possible.

 4.1 Currency exchange